Systems of Twinned Systems: A Systematic Literature Review

-Integrating digital twins and SoS offers a pathway to enhance real-time awareness and coordinated adaptation across distributed systems.
+Integrating DTs and SoS offers a pathway to enhance real-time awareness and coordinated adaptation across distributed systems.

-\subsection{Digital Twins}
+\subsection{Digital twins}

-A digital twin (DT) is a virtual representation of a physical system that maintains continuous two-way communication with its real-world counterpart \cite{kritzinger2018digital, david2024infonomics}.
+A DT is a virtual representation of a physical system that maintains continuous two-way communication with its real-world counterpart \cite{kritzinger2018digital, david2024infonomics}.
+This characterization is aligned with ISO~23247, which describes digital twins as digital representations that remain synchronized with their target entities \cite{ISO23247-1}.
 This bi-directional data exchange enables real-time monitoring, simulation, and control of the physical entity.
-DTs are distinct from Digital Models, which do not include any live data connection.
-They are also different from Digital Shadows, which receive real-time data from the physical system but cannot send control signals back.
-DTs support synchronized updates and mutual interaction between digital and physical systems.
 DTs are used in an array of domains, e.g., manufacturing, construction, smart cities, automotive, and avionics~\cite{liu2021review}.